IsFriskis/xadrezdasmari-as_webpage/xdmpage/DECAP_CMS_SETUP.md

    - **Descrición**: Short summary (2-3 sentences) that appears on blog cards
    - **Data de Publicación**: Select the publish date and time
    - **Imaxe** (optional): Click "Choose different image" to upload a featured image
+   - **Etiquetas** (optional): Add tags to categorize your post (e.g., "Torneos", "Iniciación", "Noticias")
+     - Click "+ Add Etiquetas" to add a tag
+     - Type the tag name and press Enter
+     - Add multiple tags to help organize content
    - **Contido**: Write your full blog post content using Markdown

 4. **Preview and publish:**